cdot/HSAC/README.md

 temperatures, so the temperature is recorded with the runtime to maintain a running estimate of remaining lifetime.
-Filter performance degradation follows a curve published by compressor manufacturers, which is modelled by a symmetric sigmoidal curve
+Filter performance degradation follows a curve published by compressor manufacturers, which is modelled using a symmetric sigmoidal curve
 `F = D + (A - D) / (1 + (T / C) ^ B)` where T is the
 temperature, F is a degradation factor, and A, B, C and D are constants.
-The default constants are derived from the data provided by Coltri for an MCH 16/ET, using http://mycurvefit.com, for a maximum lifetime of 40 hours at 20&deg;C, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right).
+The default constants are derived from the data provided by Coltri for an MCH 16/ET, and Bauer for a PE100, though you can provide your own coefficients to match your compressor/filters in the settings (accessed using the <span class="fas fa-sliders-h"></span> icon on the top right).